davidgriesel/03_streaming_service_database_queries/README.md

 | 7 | 2,798 | 0 | 10 | 5 |
 | All | 15,861 | 0 | 10 | 5 |

-Returns were relatively evenly spread across terms, with actual durations ranging between 0 and 10 days, with an average of 5 days.
+Returns were evenly distributed across rental terms, with actual returns taking between 0 and 10 days, with an average of 5 days.
 <br><br>

 **Transaction Distribution – Actual Rental Duration per Rental Term**